vokimon/pdf-form-burner/README.md

-# pdfform
+# PDF Form Burner

 A tool to extract and fill PDF forms by means of YAML data.

-Usage:
+## Usage examples

-Dumping the form contained in a pdf into a yaml file:
+Dumping the form data contained in a PDF into a YAML file:

 	:::bash
 	$ pdfform <doc.pdf> <output.yaml>

 Filling doc.pdf with input.yaml to generate output.pdf

 	:::bash
 	$ pdfform doc.pdf input.yaml <output.pdf>

-Automated filling and reading of PDF forms is a nice way to agilize many process.
+Automated filling and reading of PDF forms may offer agility to many unskippable bureaucratic processes.
 Other tools, like [pdftk] use [FDF] format as mean to exchange PDF form data.
 I built this tool because [YAML] is a nicer format to deal with.
 It is easier to parse and generate in most programming languages and